slr71/notes/dnd/dragonlance.md

 related to some other items on the console.
 Keltrick picks up the items.
 The first is a Gem of Brightness.
 The second is a Candle of Invocation.
 Keltrick steals the Istarian Relic from Lozahet.
 We cast Zone of Truth on Lozahet, and she informs us that Belaphyon is holding her captive.

+## February 1, 2025

+We make our way to the east and are met by Derret and Clystrin.
+Derret comes up and asks what happened in the City of Lost Names.
+Kari shares what we did and what happened.
+In the distance, we see a constellation of rocks floating.
+An island sized temple holds a temple wiht violet light escaping from its walls.
+We see dragonelles picking up dragon army soldiers and flying them up to that temple.
+Derret says that this doesn't feel right and says that we need to warn Calaman.
+We follow Derret so that we can take a rest, then we set out to Calaman in the morning after the rest.